mustafaerrgun/XDRV/README.md

 ## 1. Overview

-**XDR (eXperimental Driver)** is a lightweight, register-level driver framework for the STM32F767 microcontroller family.
+**XDR (eXperimental Driver)** is a lightweight, low-level driver framework for the STM32F767 microcontroller family.

 It is designed without HAL or LL, focusing on: